TreeKat71/30DaysOfAirflow/day8_var/README.md

 ![img](imgs/var4.png)

-And you can read jinja document, try to figure out what is the meaning of this?.
+And you can read jinja document, try to figure out what is the meaning of this?
 ```python
 " {{ var.value.var4 | int }} "
 ```